 Feral Feminisms publishes full-length academic essays (about 5000 – 7000 words), shorter creative pieces or cultural commentaries (about 500 – 2500 words), poetry, photo-essays, short films, visual and sound art, or a combination of these.
 We welcome submissions from students, artists, activists, and established academics.
 We especially encourage graduate students to submit.

 >We only accept submissions in electronic formats: Written submissions should be in Microsoft Word.
-Image submissions should be in jpeg, attached to the email containing the submission, with a maximum file size of 1 MB.
+Image submissions should be in jpeg, attached to the email containing the submission, with a maximum file size of 1 MB per image.
 Film submissions should be uploaded to Vimeo with a link to the film provided in the submission email.
-If you are interested in submitting a film or multimedia piece, please contact the Managing Editor(s) [feralfeminisms[at]gmail[dot]com].
-All art and non-text based submissions should be accompanied by a paragraph length artist statement that outlines the goals of the work and how it engages with the CFP.
+If you are interested in submitting a film or multimedia piece and have questions, please contact the Managing Editor(s) [feralfeminisms[at]gmail[dot]com].
+All art and non-text based submissions should be accompanied by an artist statement of at least 500 words that outlines the goals of the work and how it engages with the relevant CFP.

->Email submissions to the current Guest Editor(s) (contact emails as per the current CFP) and to the Managing Editor(s) of Feral Feminisms [feralfeminisms[at]gmail[dot]com].
+>Email submissions to the current Guest Editor(s) (see contact emails as per the relevant CFP) and to the Managing Editor(s) of Feral Feminisms [feralfeminisms[at]gmail[dot]com].

->A separate document with the contributor’s name and email, affiliated school (if applicable), a 100-word abstract, and a 60-word biography.
+>A separate document with the contributor’s name and email, affiliated school or organization (if applicable), a 100-word abstract, and a 60-word biography.

 >For written submissions, prepare your file as follows: 1 inch (2.54 cm) margins.
-Times New Roman 12pt.
+Times New Roman.
+12pt font.
 Double spaced.
 Include page number in header.
 Headings should be bolded and in sentence case.

->Previously published articles will not be considered without the permission of the editors.
-Do not simultaneously offer your article to another publication.
+>Do not simultaneously offer your article to another publication.
 The author(s) always retains copyright of their work.
-The author(s) may republish provided they request permission from the managing editors and they agree to acknowledge that it appeared in Feral Feminisms.
+The author(s) may republish their work provided they request permission from the Managing Editors and agree to acknowledge that it initially appeared in Feral Feminisms.

 STATEMENT ON COPYRIGHT